Skip to content

 xvda: ios=0/96829, merge=0/3, ticks=0/47440, in_queue=47432, util=92.25%

-In the fsync data section you can see that the 99th percentile is 2245 or about 2.2ms of latency.
-This storage is well suited for an etcd node.
-The etcd documentation suggests that for storage to be fast enough, the 99th percentile of fdatasync invocations when writing to the WAL file must be less than 10ms.
+In the fsync data section, you can see that the 99th (99.00th) percentile is 2,245 microseconds, or approximately 2.2 milliseconds, of latency.
+The etcd documentation suggests that, for the storage to be considered fast enough for etcd, the 99th percentile of fdatasync invocations when writing to the WAL file must be less than 10 ms.

 Resolution